 Scenario 3: Thermal Recuperative Oxidizer

-There are a couple of drawbacks to thermal recuperative oxidizer systems:
+Some drawbacks to thermal recuperative oxidizer systems:

 - Capital cost - the materials of construction (stainless steel) make this control device relatively costly compared to other technologies.

-- Cost to operate - because the primary heat exchange is accomplished via surface area, the size is limited, and thus the limit thermal efficiency is typically less than 70%.
+- Cost to operate - because the primary heat exchange is accomplished via surface area, the size is limited, and thus the thermal efficiency limit is typically less than 70%.
 This can make the oxidizer expensive to operate unless the process gas can become a form of supplemental fuel through the heat release of the combustion of the process BTU content.

 If an exhaust stream only meets a couple of the characteristics (e.g. particulate-laden but low VOC loading), and a thermal recuperative oxidizer is still the BACT, there are opportunities to lessen the impact of the operating costs.
 Secondary heat recovery from the tail end exhaust of the oxidizer is a great way to recuperate some of the operating expense of these types of systems.
 Examples of secondary heat recovery include pre-heating of process make-up air, steam generation, building heat, and hot water.